argyleink/ScrollSnapExplainers/js-snapChanged/readme.md

 To do this, the developer will need to know when the image the carousel is snapped to has changed and what it has changed to.

-To know when it has changed, they might rely on a scrollend event, but this limits their awareness to cases where the change in snap targets occured due to a scroll.
-However, a layout change in the page might also trigger a change in which element the carousel is snapped to without causing a scroll.
+To know when it has changed, they might rely on scroll and scrollend events but this means their script must run on every scroll.
+This also limits their awareness to cases where the change in snap targets occured due to a scroll but a layout change in the page might also trigger a change in which element the carousel is snapped to without causing a scroll.

 To know what it has changed to, the developer would have to examine the all the snap areas of the carousel and try to identify which element is snapped to based